olavt/matter-air-quality-esp32/README.md

 }
 ```

-Add a call to it below the code that creates the Node:
+Add a call to it below the code that creates the Node.

+You should place it in a section that is only active when Thread is enabled as shown below:

 ```
+#if CHIP_DEVICE_CONFIG_ENABLE_THREAD
+...
     AddThreadNetworkDiagnosticsCluster(node);
+...
 ```

 ## Connect the hardware